deadrepo/Wazuh-Installation/README.md

-# Wazuh-Installation Ubuntu
+---

-[Wazuh Installation] Guide on Installing Wazuh on Ubuntu
+# 📦 Wazuh Installation on Ubuntu

+This is a quick-start guide for installing **Wazuh** on Ubuntu and understanding the types of security events it can detect.

+---

-# Install Wazuh
+## 🚀 Install Wazuh (Manager, Dashboard & Filebeat)

+Run the following command to download and install Wazuh:

 curl -sO https://packages.wazuh.com/4.11/wazuh-install.sh && sudo bash ./wazuh-install.sh -a

-# Check password for Dashboard etc
+This installs:
+- Wazuh Manager
+- Wazuh Dashboard
+- Filebeat (for forwarding logs to Elasticsearch)

+---

+## 🔑 Retrieve Dashboard Credentials

+After installation, extract the credentials needed to log into the Wazuh Dashboard:

 sudo tar -O -xvf wazuh-install-files.tar wazuh-install-files/wazuh-passwords.txt

-# Run below url
+---

+## 📊 Access the Wazuh Dashboard

+Once Wazuh is installed and running, access the dashboard by opening this URL in your browser:

 https://<WAZUH_DASHBOARD_IP_ADDRESS>

+> Replace `<WAZUH_DASHBOARD_IP_ADDRESS>` with your server’s IP address.

+---

+## 🌐 Check Your IP Address

-# Check your IP
+To find your system's IP address:
-ifconifg

-#Agent installation
+ifconfig

+> If `ifconfig` is not available, install it with:

+sudo apt install net-tools

+---

+## 🤖 Wazuh Agent Installation

+To install a Wazuh agent on a client machine:

+curl -sO https://packages.wazuh.com/4.x/apt/install.sh && sudo bash ./install.sh

+Connect the agent to the Wazuh manager:

+sudo /var/ossec/bin/agent-auth -m <WAZUH_MANAGER_IP>

+Enable and start the agent:

+sudo systemctl enable wazuh-agent
+sudo systemctl start wazuh-agent

+> Replace `<WAZUH_MANAGER_IP>` with the IP address of your Wazuh manager.

+---

 ## 🔍 Security Events Detected by Wazuh

-Wazuh is a powerful open-source SIEM solution capable of detecting a wide variety of security events beyond simple SSH failures.
-Here’s an overview of the event types it can monitor and alert on:
+Wazuh is a powerful open-source SIEM solution capable of detecting a wide variety of security events.
+Here’s an overview of what it can monitor and alert on:

 ### 🔐 Authentication & Access Monitoring
 - Failed and successful login attempts (SSH, RDP, web, etc.)